Advertisements

 Once we get this angular frequency, the cyclic frequency can be calculated as 2 pi f.
 We can observe that the system characteristics of an SDOF oscillator can be completely described by its Natural Frequency and its damping value.

-The free vibration response of any system with N degrees of freedom is the sum of N independent cyclic functions, known as modes of vibration and each one has its own Natural Frequency and a single degree of freedom.
+The free vibration response of any system with N degrees of freedom is the sum of N independent cyclic functions, known as modes of vibration, and each one has its own Natural Frequency and a single degree of freedom.
 The advantage of this is that each mode is independent and responds to external loads in the same way that an SDOF oscillator does.

 Lumped mass model

 In order to capture the spatial distribution of the inertial loads, the system must be properly discretized.
-This can be achieved by assuring that mass points in the system are properly spaced.
+This can be achieved by ensuring that mass points in the system are properly spaced.
 If this criterion is not satisfied, additional mass points should be added to refine the model.
 The time required to insert these piping points can be time-consuming and hence not reasonable for complex models.

 Automatic Model Discretization in AutoPIPE